Personal Health Savings Account (HSA)

 - Who Can Open an HSA?

-To qualify for an HSA, you must be covered by a health insurance plan officially designated by the provider as a high deductible health plan (HDHP).
-However, not all HDHP plans are HSA eligible.
-An otherwise high deductible plan fails the HSA qualification if it provides some benefits or coverage before you meet the deductible.
-Your health plan administrator can advise you on the eligibility of your plan for an HSA.
-Additionally, you may not have any other health insurance coverage, you may not be enrolled in Medicare, and you cannot be claimed as a dependent on another person’s income tax return.
+To qualify for a Health Savings Account (HSA), you must be covered by a health insurance plan officially recognized as a high deductible health plan (HDHP).
+However, not all HDHPs are eligible for HSAs.
+If your high deductible plan offers any benefits or coverage before you meet the deductible, it will not qualify for an HSA.
+To determine if your plan is eligible, you can consult your health plan administrator.
+Additionally, you must have no other health insurance coverage, cannot be enrolled in Medicare, and cannot be claimed as a dependent on someone else’s income tax return.
+Understanding these requirements is essential for making the most of your HSA benefits.

 - What are the Benefits of an HSA?